Battery economics · two products separated

 Savings product (TOU arbitrage): annual savings = daily cycles × usable kWh × (peak − off-peak rate spread) × 365.
 The battery charges during off-peak hours (cheap grid power or midday solar surplus) and discharges during peak hours.
 Spread × cycles is the daily profit; multiply by 365 for the year.
 Flat-rate utilities have zero spread, so savings collapse to zero.

 Resilience product (backup value): annual value = outage hours × estimated load during outage × your stated dollar-value per kWh of kept-running power.
 We approximate the load at 2 kW continuous — a refrigerator, a few lights, modem and router, occasional small appliance.
 The value-per-kWh is yours to set; many homeowners value backup power well above retail rate because the alternative is spoiled groceries, lost work, or medical-device interruption.
+DOE's battery-storage guidance2and NREL's resilience guidance3 both frame storage as a backup / resilience tool, not just an energy-arbitrage product.

 For context on why CA shifted: see the net metering vs net billing guide.